 - The industry generates more than $23 billion in revenue and $15 billion in GDP

 - BC’s tech hub is located in downtown Vancouver, a major draw — and a proven factor in increasing overall productivity

 - The sector includes: Software as a Service (SaaS), social media, business intelligence, security and financial tech, e-commerce, and web technologies.

 - A Startup Visa, championed federally by passionate Vancouverites, dedicated solely to attracting the sector’s top global entrepreneurial talent has helped the city become a true talent magnet

-- The sector boasts some major global and homegrown players, including Microsoft, Amazon, Cisco Systems, Samsung, SAP, and Zenefits, as well as Absolute Software, ACL Service, TELUS, BuildDirect and Vision Critical.
+- The sector boasts some major global and homegrown players, including Microsoft, Amazon, Apple, Cisco Systems, Samsung, SAP, and Zenefits, as well as Absolute Software, ACL Service, TELUS, BuildDirect and Vision Critical.